Miracloon/pflotran-documentation/source/theory_guide/references.rst

 the Society of Petroleum Engineers, New Orleans, LA, September 1982.

-Ebigbo, A., Holger Class, H., Helmig, R. (2007) :math:`\mathrm{CO_2}` leakage through an abandoned well: problem-oriented benchmarks, Comput Geosciences 11:103?115 DOI 10.1007/s10596-006-9033-7.
+Ebigbo, A., Holger Class, H., Helmig, R. (2007) :math:`\mathrm{CO_2}` leakage through an abandoned well: problem-oriented benchmarks, Computers in Geosciences 11:103?115 DOI 10.1007/s10596-006-9033-7.

 Fenghour, A., W.A.
 Wakeham, and V. Vesovic (1998) The viscosity of